randovania/Super-Duper-Metroid/README.md

 4.)
 Open virtual environment with `venv\scripts\activate`
 5.)
 Install requirements by running `python -m pip install -r requirements.txt`
 6.)
 Build Cython code by running `python setup.py`
+7.)
+Install as editable by running `py -3.7 -m pip install -e .`

 You can now run scripts from the project from terminal, using the virtual environment.